The data science team at Figma set out to find out just how much time (and money) could be saved when teams leverage a design system.

 As a Data Scientist at Figma, I dig into customer data everyday to help our team make informed product decisions.
 Figma’s cloud-based platform gives us a unique advantage to rapidly learn through data and share those insights back to our customers.
-For example, we recently opened up the data around design system usage to our customers on the Figma Organization plan.
+For example, we recently opened up the data around design system usage Design System Analytics enables you to see library usage trends, compare libraries, and drill into component usage.

 We wanted to make design system analytics accessible to our customers for two key reasons: